almero-digital-marketing/mikser-docs/layouts.md

 If you want to get a relative path to the root you can user `href('/')` to get it or pass get relative URL to a style sheet by `href('/styles/style.css')`.

 There is another helper method you can use instead of `href`.
 You can use it when you want to get a reference to a document that might be missing in the beginning. `hrefEntity` acts the same as `href` with the only difference that it will return `undefined` if the document you are referring is missing.
-Later on when the document is present Mikser will regenerate the documents that are using this layout.
-Which is not the case when referring documents with `href`
+Later on when the document is present Mikser will regenerate the pages referring this document.
+Which is not the case when referring documents with `href`.

 ### Blocks and Partials
 You can use any layout as block or partial in any other layout.
 The blocks and partials are used the same way.
-The main difference is that when you use blocks in a parent layout you can override it in a child one.
-Partials does not affect other layouts partials.
+The main difference is that when you use a block in a parent layout you can override it later in a child one.
+Partials does not affect parent layout partials.
 Blocks are similar to the virtual methods in OOP.
-Blocks are very convenient when you want to define the generic page layout and later on provide the exact implementation for different layouts.
+Blocks are very convenient when you want to define a generic page layout and later on provide the exact implementation for different child layouts.

 Let's create a layout that will render a navigation for our site.
 We will call it `/navigation.ect`.